Debt options abound, but can Biden, McCarthy strike a deal?

 While Biden had a willing partner in past budget showdowns negotiating with McConnell, the Senate Republican leader is keeping a lower profile enabling McCarthy to take the lead.
 But the threat hanging over McCarthy from his far-right flank could leave him unwilling or unable to strike a compromise with Biden.

+In an earlier debt ceiling showdown a decade ago, Congress agreed to set up a “super committee” tasked with coming up with bipartisan spending reductions or facing automatic cuts — an idea that has been mentioned in another form this time.

+It all means that while June 1 looms as a serious deadline, it may end up being just the first of several to come — a level of fiscal uncertainty that some experts have warned could rock the economy.

-House Democrats have pushed forward a process that would force a vote on a clean debt ceiling increase they prefer, but it’s a cumbersome procedure that would be a longshot in the Senate, where Democrats have only a slim majority and need Republican support to advance most bills.
+To stave off a crisis, House Democrats have pushed forward a process that would force a vote on a clean debt ceiling increase they prefer.
+But it’s a cumbersome procedure that would be a longshot in the Senate, where Democrats have only a slim majority and need Republican support to advance most bills.